Recipes Desserts Crisps, Cobblers & Crumbles Blackberry & Apple Crumble Tart

 Reasons why you should try this recipe:

-• Classic British flavors: Blackberry and apple crumble is a beloved dessert combination in British cuisine.
-Trying Mary Berry’s Winter Crumble Tart allows you to experience these quintessential flavors in a delightful new way.
+• Classic British flavours: Blackberry and apple crumble is a beloved dessert combination in British cuisine.
+Trying Mary Berry’s Winter Crumble Tart allows you to experience these quintessential flavours in a delightful new way.

 • Comforting and warming: The warm fruit filling, fragrant spices, and crunchy crumble topping make this dessert incredibly comforting, making it perfect for chilly winter evenings or gatherings with loved ones.